Syniurge/PRSAnnotationExtractor/README.md

         ruby prsannotextract.rb <.annot input> <.epub input>

+Will generate an HTML file to the standard output.

 On my PRS-650 the .annot files can be found in /Digital Editions/Annotations/database/media/books.

 The three .rb files must be in the same folder.